timjs/framboos-naked/README.md

 FramboOS is a minimal operating system (OS) for [Raspberry Pi 2 Model B](https://www.raspberrypi.com/products/raspberry-pi-2-model-b/).
 Actually, it is _very_ minimal.
-It has an UART interface for logging, and an interface to a framebuffer.
+It has a UART interface for logging and an interface to a frame buffer.
 That's really it...

 FramboOS can be loaded on a Raspberry Pi, but can also be emulated in [Qemu](https://www.qemu.org), which makes development more convenient.
-After booting, the only thing you'll see is a default _checker board_ screen.
+After booting, the only thing you'll see is a default _checkerboard_ screen.

 All other things need to be programmed by yourself!